-There it was, a first contact with an alien.
-It was not what many scientists have hoped for and it was surely unexpected to see someone using out technology better than us.
+There it was, the first contact with an alien.
+It was not what many scientists have hoped for and it was surely unexpected to see someone using our technology better than us.
 This feared many officials.
 If he wanted, he could drive out civilization into the ground, hack our defensive systems, order the mass nuclear war and burn our planet to the last human.
-He was all powerful, and his desires are yet to be investigated.
+He was all-powerful, and his desires are yet to be investigated.

-It took the agent a wink to find himself in a cozy room with a fire place, wooden walls and an armchair with a soft cushion.
+It took the agent a wink to find himself in a cozy room with a fireplace, wooden walls and an armchair with a soft cushion.
 He knew that all of this was a virtual reality, as he felt the device on his head and the squeeze of gloves.
 The alien, his interlocutor, was present in the form of a sound booming from nowhere.
-This only told him that an alien haven’t had a form, just intelligence and knowledge about technology.
+This only told him that an alien hasn’t had a form, just intelligence, and knowledge about technology.
 And the room, the room told the intentions of an alien.
 He wanted agent relaxed and calm.
 He wanted the information about the odd world he inhabited.

-“Human kind is a peculiar breed of life.
+“Humankind is a peculiar breed of life.
 We are capable of making mistakes and feel the wrong of our doings.
-This world was made for us to escape the realm of real when the reality becomes too tormenting to our soul.
+This world was made for us to escape the realm of reality when the reality becomes too tormenting to our soul.
 It keeps us sane.”
 The agent responded and took a seat where he could feel the heat from the fireplace, even if the fireplace was unreal.

 “It is all fictional.
 Those are games that you described and the sex part is also a fiction.
 That doesn’t happen in real life.
 I mean it does, but not as much.”
 The agent said, but Alf jumped in.

-He called this sessions the Battle of minds.
+He called this session the Battle of minds.
 He must win it.

-Everybody sat down and the senior Senator Dullberg opened the platform with informing the crowd on the topic at hand, a potential problem and a threat.
+Everybody sat down and the senior Senator Dulberg opened the platform by informing the crowd on the topic at hand, a potential problem and a threat.
 The crowd listened, took notes until there came the question time and the agent Sommerland was called to the stand.

 “Um, no. I would not characterize Alf as a potential enemy.
 He made clear that he is an observer, someone who collects data and runs experiments on them separately from us as a whole.
 That explains the power surges and the anomalies on the grid.”
-The agent explained and pushed his lip to a dash, when papers started turning in the hands of the Senator Dullberg that started speaking.
+The agent explained and pushed his lip to a dash when papers started turning in the hands of Senator Dulberg that started speaking.

 “Can he become violent, agent Sommerland?”
 The senator leaned towards the mic and begun staring at the agent who gulped down the spit and cleared his throat.

 “When you say ‘us’, whom do you mean by that?”
-Dullberg added, still holding himself for the table.
+Dulberg added, still holding himself for the table.